tash192dev/basic-report-typst-template-UoA/lib.typ

     )
     counter(page).update(0) // so the first chapter starts at page 1 (now in arabic numbers) } else {
-    in-outline.update(false) // even if outline is not shown, we want to continue with arabic page numbers counter(page).update(1)
+    in-outline.update(true) // even if outline is not shown, we want to continue with arabic page numbers counter(page).update(1)
   }